unosquare/uno-react/README.md

 ```

 ### `useNow`
-Keep the current date just in one `variable`, without calling `date` method whenever it's needed.

 This hoook helps us to keep the current `Date` updated.
 The `value` will be updated each second.